-Italy eyes mandate for masks outdoors as virus rebounds
+Italy imposes mask mandate outside and in as virus rebounds

 Italy has one of the lowest infection rates in Europe, at 46.5 cases per 100,000 residents over the last two weeks.
 By contrast, the Czech Republic counts 327 per 100,000 while Spain has 302 infections, France 248 and Belgium 233 per 100,000.

-While Paris and Brussels have closured bars to cope with the rising infections and Britain has capped pub hours, Italian Premier Giuseppe Conte has said that Italy wouldn’t impose any curfews or close bars.
+While Paris and Brussels have closured bars to cope with the rising infections and Britain has capped pub hours, Conte has said that Italy wouldn’t impose any curfews or close bars.

-“If we want to put the country in the condition to relaunch economically, we have to win the health care battle,” Speranza said.
+“Our model shows that if we take care of our health, we protect the productive fabric” of the country, Conte said.

 The Vatican, which followed Italy’s strict lockdown in spring and summer, also imposed an outdoor mask mandate this week in the tiny city state in the center of Rome.
 Pope Francis, however, didn’t wear a mask during his indoor general audience Wednesday, even as he greeted well-wishers and shook their hands.